Optional encodingSpecifies the character encoding to be used for the output encoding of returned entries.

 listing a directory.

-If you enabled both this option and the absolute
+If you enabled both this option and the absolute option,

-option will be treated instead due to its higher priority rather
+the absolute option will be treated instead due to its higher priority rather

 than this option's priority.